-Self-practice Exercise 4.12 Think about the assignment and purpose you selected in Self-Practice Exercise 4.10 and the audience you selected in Self-Practice Exercise 4.11.
-Now, identify the tone you would use in the assignment.
-My assignment: My purpose: My audience: My tone:
+Self-practice Exercise 4.12

+Think about the assignment and purpose you selected in Self-Pr audience you selected in Self-Practice Exercise 4.11.
+Now, identify

+assignment.

+My assignment:

+My purpose:

+My audience:

+My tone:

+My audience:

 Choosing Appropriate, Interesting Content